Strawberry Cake

 If you donโt have a thermometer just cook until the jam is very thick and reduced.

-Pour the jam in a bowl, let it cool down completely.
+Pour the jam in a medium bowl, let it cool down completely.
 Cover and place it in the fridge.

 Strawberry Cream Cheese Frosting